reproducing-research-projects/BugsInPy/README.md

       - Uses `bugsinpy-checkout` to checkout the buggy version.
       - Activates the proper Python environment using Miniconda (specified in the `bugsinpy_bug.info` file).
       - Compiles the project (if required) and runs the tests using `bugsinpy-test`.
+      - Check if the buggy version fails as expected for the test specific to the bug and save the output in the `BugsInPy/projects/<repo>/bugs/<bugid>/bug_buggy.txt`.
+      - Updates the `BugsInPy/projects/index.csv` with the results `<repo>,<bugid>,buggy,fail`
    c.
-Checks if the buggy version fails the test.
-If it does, it proceeds to test the fixed (1) version:
+The it proceeds to test the fixed (1) version:
       - Uses `bugsinpy-checkout` to checkout the fixed version.
       - Compiles the project (if required) and runs the tests.
+      - Activates the proper Python environment using Miniconda (specified in the `bugsinpy_bug.info` file).
+      - Compiles the project (if required) and runs the tests using `bugsinpy-test`.
-   d.
-Records the test results (`ok` if the fixed version passes the test, `fail` otherwise) in `~/projects/output.csv`.
+      - Check if the fixed version pass as expected for the test specific to the bug and save the output in the `BugsInPy/projects/<repo>/bugs/<bugid>/bug_fixed.txt`.
+      - Updates the `BugsInPy/projects/index.csv` with the results `<repo>,<bugid>,fixed,pass`

 6. The script deactivates the Conda environment and repeats the process for the next bug in the project.